 Debbie Metcalfe Quint is thrilled to be a part of the New Hampshire Learning Initiative team to support the important work being done by an outstanding staff.
 More Info >

-Jodi Kincaid Tamayoshi manages the website for the New Hampshire Learning Initiative.
-She has been teaching for over 10 years, currently as an elementary librarian and technology integrator.
+Jodi Kincaid Tamayoshi has been teaching for over 10 years, currently as an elementary technology integrator and STEM instructor.
 More Info >